MetPX/sarracenia/doc/mesh_gts.rst

 to match any remainder of the topic tree.
 So examples of how one could subscribe selectively on a node are::

-  v02.post.#            -- all products from all countries on a node. v02.post.*.CWAO.#     -- all products from CWAO (Canada) on a node v02.post.*.CWAO.WV.#  -- all volcanic ash warnings (in CAP?) from Canada RSMC/VAAC.
+  v02.post.#            -- all products from all Origins (CCCC)'s on a node. v02.post.*.CWAO.#     -- all products from CWAO (Canada) on a node v02.post.*.CWAO.WV.#  -- all volcanic ash warnings (in CAP?) from Canada RSMC/VAAC.